chokes-Web-Repositories/Wubby-WikiJS/Logic.md

 > "false" = inactive signal
 {.is-info}

-> try out the example circuits and maybe tinker with them to get different results! - onion {.is-info}
+> try out the example circuits and maybe tinker with them to get different results! - onion (if they dont give the expected results and you followed them correctly then the graph is false)
+{.is-info}

 ## {.tabset}